 In Oregon, it is a Class A misdemeanor to unlawfully obtain, retain, or disclose genetic information (ORS 192.543).
 Oregon law also creates a civil cause of action against anyone who unlawfully obtains or discloses genetic information, with the right to obtain the greater of actual damages or set statutory damages that range from \$100 for negligent violations up to \$250,000 for knowing violations committed with the intent to sell or use a person's DNA for commercial purposes (ORS 192.541).

-Oregon law allows the use of DNA without an individual's consent for:
+Oregon law allows the use of genetic information without an individual's consent for:

-- Identification of deceased individuals
+- Identification of deceased individuals;

-- Paternity
+- Paternity;

-- Newborn screening
+- Newborn screening;

-- Genetic information from a decedent for medical diagnoses of blood relatives
+- Genetic information from a decedent for medical diagnoses of blood relatives; and

-- Court order
+- Court order.

-- Anonymous or coded research conducted after proper notification